John William Nicholson

 John William Nicholson, FRS (1 November 1881 – 3 October 1955) was an English mathematician and physicist.
 Nicholson is noted as the first to create an atomic model that quantized angular momentum as h/2π.
 Nicholson was also the first to create a nuclear and quantum theory that explains spectral line radiation as electrons descend toward the nucleus, identifying hitherto unknown solar and nebular spectral lines.
 Niels Bohr quoted him in his 1913 paper of the Bohr model of the atom.

 Education

 Nicholson studied at the University of Manchester, residing in Hulme Hall, where he earned a B.Sc. and later an M.Sc.
 Among his peers was Arthur Stanley Eddington, who became a lifelong friend.
 They both continued to Trinity College, Cambridge, where Nicholson passed the Mathematical Tripos in 1904 as Twelfth Wrangler.
 He was awarded the Isaac Newton Studentship in 1906, was a Smith's Prizeman in 1907, and won the Adams Prize in 1913 and 1917.

+Personal life

+In 1922 Nicholson married Dorothy Maud Wrinch, whom he was supervising as a graduate student in mathematics at King's College London.
+The couple had one child, Pamela, born in 1927.
+Nicholson's mental health deteriorated in the late 1920s, and in 1930 he was certified as mentally ill and confined in the Warneford Hospital until his death in 1955.
+In 1937 Wrinch was granted a divorce on grounds of her husband's insanity.
+In 1939 Wrinch and her daughter moved to the United States.
+Nicholson's and Wrinch's daughter died in a fire in 1975.